minchenw/User-Purchase-Prediction/README.md

 ## Background
 The data for this project was provided by Leanplum Inc and is generating by user activities of a single specific APP spanning from Oct 1st - Dec 14th.
-It would be good to have the prediction of the user's future behavior ahead, in order to help the company make better marketing stategies.
+It would be good to have the prediction of the user's future behavior ahead, in order to help the company make better marketing strategies.

 ## Table of Content